ed2050/nicegui-docs/overview-audiovisual.md

 ui.run ()
 ```

 To make the image itself part of the clickable link, we nest the image under our ui.link element.
-The first argument is normally the text to display.
-Because the link has no text to display, we use `target =` to indicate the provided string is the link target.
+The first argument to ui.link is normally the text to display.
+Because this link has no text, we use `target =` to indicate the provided argument is the link target.

 You can learn about other types of media in the _Audiovisual_ section.
 Next let's add a data element to our app.